akashjcp22/Akash/README.md

-#Some of the projects I have done
+#Some of my personal projects done just for learning purpose